TavoIbrahim/GBS_Abies/out_religiosa_NoMan/README.md

 # README
-This directory should have a vcf file with SNPs discovered only for A. religiosa.
+This directory should contain a vcf file with those SNPs discovered only for *Abies religiosa*. admixture_noMan should contain output files derived from ../bin/2.1_admixture_Abies.sh.
-The "admixture_NoMan" directory should have the outputs once 2.1_admixture_Abies.sh script has been executed.